plaidfinch/GQFC/README.md

 Functional Pearl: Getting a Quick Fix on Comonads [Haskell '15]
 ---------------------------------------------------------------

+The quickest way to read the paper is to [download the compiled pre-print PDF](https://github.com/kwf/GQFC/raw/master/GQFC.pdf).

 ## Abstract

 A piece of functional programming folklore due to Piponi provides Löb's theorem from modal provability logic with a computational interpretation as an unusual fixed point.
 Interpreting modal necessity as an arbitrary `Functor` in Haskell, the "type" of Löb's theorem is inhabited by a fixed point function allowing each part of a structure to refer to the whole.